ChaelCodes/rubyevents/README.md

 ### Setup

-To prepare your database and seed content via `docker-compose`, run:
+To prepare your developer environment, install yarn and gem dependencies, and setup your database, run:

 ```
-# Note: this requires docker daemon running on your machine.
 bin/setup
 ```